Local government in Scotland: Responsibilities

-Map
+Map of council areas

 Governance and administration

 The power vested in local authorities is administered by elected councillors.
 There are currently 1,227 councillors, each paid a part-time salary for the undertaking of their duties.
-In total, there are 32 unitary authorities, the largest being the City of Glasgow with more than 600,000 inhabitants, the smallest, Orkney, with just over 20,000 people living there (population of 21,670 in 2015).
+In total, there are 32 unitary authorities, the largest being the Glasgow City with more than 600,000 inhabitants, the smallest, Orkney, with just over 20,000 people living there (population of 21,670 in 2015).

 Councillors are subject to a Code of Conduct instituted by the Ethical Standards in Public Life etc. (Scotland) Act 2000 and enforced by the Standards Commission for Scotland.
 If a person believes that a councillor has broken the code of conduct they make a complaint to the Commissioner for Ethical Standards in Public Life in Scotland (CESPLS).
 The Commissioner makes a determination on whether there is a need for an investigation, and then whether or not to refer the matter to the Standards Commission.

-Convener (Provost)
+Provost

-Each council elects a convener from among the members of the council to chair meetings and to act as a figurehead for the area.
-A council may also elect a depute convener, though this is not required.
-In the four city councils in Scotland – Glasgow, Edinburgh, Aberdeen and Dundee – the convener is called a Lord Provost, whilst in other councils the council may choose another title for their conveners.
-Most councils use the term 'provost'.
+Each council elects a provost from among the members of the council to chair meetings and to act as a figurehead for the area.
+A council may also elect a depute provost, though this is not required.
+In the four cities of Glasgow, Edinburgh, Aberdeen and Dundee the provost is called a Lord Provost, whilst in other councils the council may choose another title for their provost or conveners.
+Most councils use the term 'provost', some use the term 'convener'.

 The office of provost or convener is roughly equivalent to that of a mayor in other parts of the United Kingdom.
 Traditionally these roles are ceremonial and have no significant administrative functions.
 Lord provosts in the four city councils have the additional duty of acting as Lord Lieutenant for their respective city.

 Leader of the Council

-The Leader of the Council is elected as the leader of the largest political grouping of councillors.
-The Leader of the Council has no executive or administrative powers designated by statute, but the position is salaried.
-There is also a Depute Leader of the Council appointed.

-Each political group within the council typically appoints a leader, with the largest grouping's leader becoming 'Leader of the Council', and being the central figure of de facto political authority.
+Since 2007 each council has been required to designate a "leader of the council" and a "civic head", who receive additional remuneration for holding those roles.
+The regulations direct that unless a council decides otherwise the leader is the convener and the civic head is the depute convener.
+In practice, most authorities appoint someone other than the convener as leader of the council, such that the political leader of the council is not also presiding over the debate at council meetings.
+The convener or provost usually takes the civic head role.
+The leader of the council is usually the leader of the largest political group, or in a coalition the leader of the largest party in that coalition.
+The Leader of the Council has no executive or administrative powers designated by statute.
+Prior to 2007 many authorities recognised the leader of the largest political group or coalition administration as being leader of the council, but there was no legislative basis for the role.